kiliankoe/EmealKit/README.md

 - [Mensa Dresden](https://github.com/kiliankoe/MensaDresden)

 Know of any others?
-Please open a PR! 😊
+Please open a PR and add it to the list! 😊